 We operate in both the military and to a lesser degree commercial aviation industries.
 Defense revenues represent approximately 90% of our sales.
 The Department of Defense has announced plans to significantly reduce spending beginning in Fiscal 2013, regardless of the impact of the current budget impasse.
 Reductions in United States Government spending on defense or future changes in the kind of defense products required by United States Government agencies could limit demand for our products.
 Our products are incorporated into many aircraft platforms, the majority of which remain in production, and of which there are a substantial number of operating aircraft.
-We are a supplier of flight critical parts to Sikorsky's Black Hawk helicopter.
+We believe we are the largest supplier of flight critical parts to Sikorsky's Black Hawk helicopter.
 We also make products for the Northrop Grumman E-2C, and the new E-2D Advanced Hawkeye aircraft including complete landing gear, the F-16 Falcon and F-18 Hornet fighter aircraft, the Airbus 380 Super Jumbo, and Boeing's (formerly McDonnell Douglas) C17 Globemaster, and the Lockheed F-35 Joint Strike Fighter.

-Many of our products are "flight critical " determining how an aircraft performs on takeoff, during flight and when landing and require advanced certifications as a condition to being a supplier.
-For many of our products we are the sole or one of a limited sources of supply.
+Many of our products are flight critical requiring advanced certification and for which we are the sole or one of a limited sources of supply.
 Many of these parts are subject to wear and tear or fatigue and are routinely replaced on aircraft on a time of service or flight cycle basis.
 Replacement demand for these products will continue, albeit at perhaps a lower rate, so long as an aircraft remains in service, which can be many years after production has stopped.
-We believe that this may lessen the effect on our revenues of reductions in defense spending.
+We believe that this may lessen the effect of reductions in defense spending.
 Nevertheless, there can be no assurance that our financial conditions and results of operations will not be adversely impacted by reductions in defense spending or a change in the mix of products purchased by defense departments in the United States or other countries.